brurmonmemment/Deckintosh-Guide/README.md

 **config.plist**

-After nabbing the Sample.plist from the OpenCorePkg -> Docs folder, moving it to your OC folder and renaming it config.plist, follow the steps in that [Ryzen and Threadripper portion of the guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html) with just a few variations:
+After nabbing the Sample.plist from the OpenCorePkg -> Docs folder, moving it to your OC folder and renaming it config.plist, follow the steps in that [Ryzen and Threadripper portion of the guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html) with just a few changes:

 2. For your AMD patches under the Kernel, the Steam Deck uses **4 cores** and 8 threads.
 Ignore the threads and just put in 4 cores.